 Name changed to B.C.
 Courthouse Library Society.

 Computer workstation roll out across 25 libraries.

-A - Z Knowledge Base goes public (renamed Asked & Answered and then renamed Our Legal Knowledge Base in 2017)
+- renamed Our Legal Knowledge Base in 2017

 Launch of first Online Learning course for CPD.